gioele/servedir/README.md

 -------------

 It is possible to block access to private files and also hide them from the directory listing.
-The list of private files must resides a file named `.private` in the served directory; each line must be either a file name or a glob pattern.
+The list of private files must resides in a file named `.private` in the served directory; each line must be either a file name or a glob pattern.